nginxinc/nginx-wiki/source/modules/set_misc.rst

 * **0.8.x**     (last tested: 0.8.54)
 * **>= 0.7.46** (last tested: 0.7.68)

-If you find that any particular version of Nginx above 0.7.46 does not work with this module, please consider `reporting a bug <set_misc.report-bugs_>`_.
+If you find that any particular version of NGINX above 0.7.46 does not work with this module, please consider `reporting a bug <set_misc.report-bugs_>`_.